karlgrieshop/Bioinformatics_Onboarding/README.md

 ```
 *Until you run that  `interactive-bio-ds` command, you'll be sitting on the login node, which is equivalent to standing in the doorway while others are trying to get in.*

+**Note:**
-*Note: outside of this module, you would simply use `interactive` rather than `interactive-bio-ds`, but the latter is specifically designated for this module to allocate all students and their HPC jobs to nodes that have been partitioned for this module.*
+*`interactive-bio-ds` is specifically designated for this module to allocate all students and their HPC jobs to nodes that have been partitioned for this module.
+It will not work for you if you have not been added to the user group.
+All other users outside of this module (including those doing HPC work after this module ends), should simply use `interactive` rather than `interactive-bio-ds`.*

 Ok, so you're on the HPC, in an interactive session...
 Now: